Your AI initiatives are producing prototypes. Your competitors are shipping production systems.

 Embed

 Weeks to months.
-I join the team, make architectural decisions, write code, review PRs, and establish the patterns that scale.
-No steering committees.
-No status decks.
+I join the team, make architectural decisions, write code, review PRs, integrate AI where it creates real leverage, and establish the patterns that scale.
+Most time goes to code, decisions, and pairing, not status meetings.

 3